Arxivar/ARXivar-NEXT-Dev/README.md

 ## Installation

-* To use these examples you need VisualStudio 2015 ( .NET Framework 4.5 ).
+* To use these examples you need VisualStudio 2015 or later (or any IDE that support .NET Framework 4.5).

 ## Compile and run